700 - Writing the Thesis Report

 The text of the Abstract should contain: (1) a brief statement of hypotheses, questions, and reasons why the project was undertaken; (2) a brief statement about the general methodological approach, sample size, and sample characteristics; (3) a statement of the major findings or positions achieved; and (4) a statement of conclusions or implications of the study.
-(See Appendix A for an example.)
+(See Appendix B for an example.)

-Title page and acknowledgments.
-The title page should conform in content and style to the "Sample Title Page" shown as Appendix B of the Thesis Guidelines.
+Acknowledgements.
 The optional acknowledgment sub-section should be confined to a brief statement the writer wishes to make in recognition of those institutions, organizations, or people who made a significant contribution to the research effort.
 (See Appendix C for an example.)

 Table of contents.
 The table of contents should list the titles of the major sections and sub-sections of the project report, from the Preface through the Reference section.
-(See Appendix D for sample "Table of Contents".)
+(See Appendix D for an example.)

 List of Tables.
 This section should list the numbers and titles of the tables used in the body of the report.
 The only tables to appear in this list are those that carry numbers and titles in the text.
 If no more than four tables appear in the report, this sub-section is usually omitted.
-(See Appendix E for sample "List of Tables".)
+(See Appendix E for an example.)

 List of Figures.
 This section should list the numbers and titles of the illustrations used in the body of the report.
 If no more than four illustrations appear in the report, this sub-section is usually omitted.
-(See Appendix F for sample "List of Figures".)
+(See Appendix F for an example.)

 Appendices.
 The number and type of appendix sections included in the thesis varies.
 Tables or figures may be placed in the text of the Findings chapter or may be included as Appendices.
-This placement is a matter of preference, although lengthy tables of more than one page may be difficult to insert effectively in the text.
+This placement is a matter of preference, although lengthy tables of more than one page should be placed in the Appendices.
 Copies of cover letters, the HSR approval letter, consent forms, data collection instruments and all other sample recruitment materials (i.e. flyers, posters, etc.), are also included in the appendix.